embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 The first thing we need to do is add a new `generationDir` property in the root of `embark.json`.
 This property tells Embark where to place the generated artifacts in the Dapp's filesystem.
 For example, `create-react-app` (CRA) has `src/` as source folder and the artifacts must be placed in that folder, so we would add in `embark.json`:

-Since most file pipelines need those files inside the source folder, we're going to put `generationDir` as your selected pipeline's source folder.
-For example,  create-react-app (CRA) has `src/` as source folder.

 Afterwards, we need to convert all "magic" imports to relative imports.